ory/fosite/README.md

 }
 ```

 **Note:** To issue refresh tokens with any of the grants, you need to include the `offline` scope in the OAuth2 request.
-Refresh tokens can also be turned on for all grants with the `AlwaysProvideRefreshToken` configuration.
+This can be modified by the `RefreshTokenScopes` compose configuration.
+When set to an empty array, _all_ grants will issue refresh tokens.

 #### `fosite.WildcardScopeStrategy`